 Ethiopia has made important development gains over the past two decades, reducing poverty and expanding investments in basic social services.
 However, food insecurity and under-nutrition still hinder economic growth.
 According to government estimates, 7.88 million people require food assistance.

 Despite these challenges, the Government's five-year Growth and Transformation Plans aim to move the country to middle-income status by 2025, by sustaining rapid growth and speeding up structural transformation.
 WFP supports this goal through a range of life-saving and resilience-building activities, as well as by providing assistance in refugee camps and to internally displaced people.
 Working with the Government and other key partners, WFP uses food, cash, nutrition assistance and other approaches such as training local work forces and restoring infrastructure, to improve nutrition, empower women, develop local capacities and enhance preparedness to climate-related shocks.

 What the World Food Programme is doing in Ethiopia

-NutritionWFP provides nutrition assistance, particularly in emergency settings, to 1.6 million vulnerable people, including pregnant women, nursing mothers, children under 5 and orphans.
-We also work to prevent stunting through our Fresh Food Vouchers, which help children to eat a diverse and healthy diet.
+NutritionWFP provides nutrition assistance, particularly in emergency settings, to 2.9 million vulnerable people, including pregnant women, nursing mothers, children under 5 and orphans.
+We also work to prevent stunting through our Fresh Food Voucher pilot programme, which encourages families to eat a diverse and healthy diet..

-Capacity buildingWFP works with the Government on logistic capacity-building activities.
+Capacity buildingWFP works with the Government on logistics capacity-building activities.
 For instance, we help Ethiopia boost its emergency logistics preparedness through establishing humanitarian staging areas, supporting the Ethiopian Maritime Affairs Authority to reduce port congestion, and strengthening the road transport sector in cooperation with Federal Road Transport Authority.

 School mealsWFP works with the Government and local partners to improve nutrition and promote education for Ethiopian school children.
-By providing nutritious meals, WFP supports nearly 400,000 school children living in the Afar, Oromia, SNNPR and Somali regions of Ethiopia.
+By providing nutritious meals, WFP supports more than 616,000 school children living in the Afar, Oromia, SNNPR and Somali regions of Ethiopia.
+Home-Grown School Feeding, with locally procured products such as cereals, pulses, vegetable oil and salt, brings additional benefits including increased income for farmers and a boost for the local economy.